What is the Great Migration? All You Need To Know

 During the 20th century, millions of African Americans moved from the rural South to the urban North.
 This was part of the Great Migration, an event that changed American history.
 The need to escape racial injustice and the desire for economic opportunity drove this migration, which altered culture and demographics.
 Significant population transitions occurred in cities like Chicago, Detroit, and New York, which had an impact on social dynamics.
 It also helped to shape the African-American urban experience.

-- BEST DESTINATIONS FOR VACATION IN AFRICA
+BEST SAFARI IN AFRICA